inaimathi/langnostic/drafts/tasm-06.md

 - https://youtu.be/EUjc1WuyPT8?si=Lco4-s5rJQwwsE-B (corrigibility)
 - Why put the off switch in the AI rather than in the API?
 Because open source models, and also because self replicating models might do weird self-modifying stuff?

+# The Pub

+- Neptune's Brood by Charlie Stross
+- The Diamond Age as a future target of an education system to raise the next set of philosopher kings,
+- How meaningful is life, actually?